 Valuing Yourself and Your World!
 (Kindergarten-Grade 1)

-Curriculum links: Home and community; environment; citizenship; your unique place; inclusion, diversity and difference; problem-solving in a group; sharing and showing respect for others
+Curriculum links: Home and community; environment; citizenship; your unique place; inclusion, diversity, and difference; problem-solving in a group; sharing and showing respect for others; social and emotional learning; self-regulation; resilience.

 Writing: Practice and Teamwork!
 (Grades 2-3)

 Do you play sports or piano or speak another language?
 Practice makes you better, right?
 Same with writing!
-We might play my famous YES OR NO? game to dispel some common misconceptions about writing or a fun card game to show that story ideas can be found anywhere, that description, dialogue and detail make stories come to life, and that editing is super-important.
-We’ll also talk about how books are actually made (with some amazing original illustrations), and the teamwork involved in putting all those books on library shelves.
+We might play my famous YES OR NO? game to dispel some common misconceptions about writing or a fun card game to show that story ideas can be found anywhere, that description, dialogue, and detail make stories come to life, and that editing is super-important.
+I’ll do a reading from my early chapter book Beatrice More and the Perfect Party, and we’ll also talk about how books are made (with some amazing original illustrations), and the teamwork involved in putting all those books on library shelves.

 Curriculum links: Using techniques such as outlines, humour, dialogue, vocabulary, detail and editing to communicate ideas more effectively through storytelling; group brainstorming and problem-solving; sharing and showing respect for others.

 Could there be a topic more exciting and suspenseful than survival?
 This popular session, which can be an interactive presentation or a writing workshop, is based on my novel Lost in the Backyard.
-It explores getting seriously lost, which involves action, setting, description, drama and often wet socks.
-We follow some of the different steps of story-writing: inspiration, research, characters, setting, plot and editing.
-We finally peek at the world of publishing, exploring the 20+ team of people (from author to graphic designer) that help to get a book ready for publication.
+It explores getting seriously lost, which involves action, setting, description, drama, and often wet socks.
+We also use my other books (Fly and Over the Top) that explore the less overtly intense quest to survive middle school and follow some of the different steps of story-writing: inspiration, research, characters, setting, plot, and editing.
+We finally peek at the world of publishing and explore the 20+ team of people (from author to graphic designer) that help to get a book ready for publication.

 Curriculum links: Using techniques such as humour, dialogue, vocabulary, detail and editing to communicate ideas more effectively through storytelling; group brainstorming, and respect for the opinions of others; family relationships, communication, and discovering connections with others.